Natural Disasters Anywhere Can Affect Insurance Premiums Everywhere

 Review Your Homeowner’s Policy

 Don’t assume that your home will be covered in the event of a natural disaster.
 There’s no such thing as a “standard” homeowner’s policy that covers all possible disasters.
-Many homeowners assume that because their home is miles from any body of water, or because tornadoes or hurricanes are rare in their area, that they can skip that coverage and save some money.
+Many homeowners assume that because their home is miles from any body of water, or because tornadoes or hurricanes are rare in their area, they can skip that coverage and save some money.

 Homes can flood during hurricanes and heavy storms.
-Local tornadoes can suddenly pop up, damage a few buildings and then dissipate.
+Local tornadoes can suddenly pop up, damage a few buildings, and then dissipate.
 The odds of a natural disaster, like the numbers of disasters themselves, are increasing.

 If you have any questions about insurance or your current insurance policy, or would like a free homeowners insurance review, please call us at 877-576-5200.